kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 By default, the Istio module 1.22 and later versions use `istio-proxy` native sidecars.
 This setting is configured globally and applied to all Pods that allow for Istio sidecar proxy injection.
 However, you can override this default setting for a specific Pod, allowing it to run `istio-proxy` as a regular container instead.

-Furthermore, if you use the Istio module that deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio Custom Resource (CR) to `true`.
+Furthermore, if you use the Istio module that deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio custom resource (CR) to `true`.
 This setting makes Istio behave as version 1.26, which uses regular `istio-proxy` containers by default.

 Istio module version | Istio version | Default `istio-proxy` Container Type
 ---------|----------|---------